FlushingSpanishMeals/FSM-Project/graypaper.md

 ## Features on Menu page:
 14. Menu is shown with a list of menu items and options that come with that item
-15. when you hover the item you can view what that item looks like
+15. when you hover the item you can view the prices and how they can be bought
-16. the menu item that you can view will slide into frame from the top in an animation
+16. the menu items detailes will slide up when hovered over and stop at the center of the menu item box
 17. The menu items will resize based on the size of the browser window
 18. The bottom of the webpage give direct access to the menu if you would like to look at a more formal menu from the business